KLM24/WIMM/README.md

 ## Files Description
 * img: Output images (.fig file)
 * src: All the functions code (.m file)
-* main_unpurt.m: The script to make a simulation without disturbance
-* cvct_u.m: The script to make a simulation under good situation
-* cvct_o.m: The script to make a simulation under medium situation
+* cvct_cvcvcv.m: The script to make a simulation under situation 1
-* cvct_n.m: The script to make a simulation under bad situation
+* cvct_cvctct.m: The script to make a simulation under situation 2
-* cvct_u.mat: The saved output workspace produced by cvct_u.m
-* cvct_o.mat: The saved output workspace produced by cvct_o.m
+* cvct_cvcvcv.mat: The saved output workspace produced by cvct_cvcvcv.m
-* cvct_n.mat: The saved output workspace produced by cvct_n.m
+* cvct_cvctct.mat: The saved output workspace produced by cvct_cvctct.m
 * huatu.m: The script to draw all the pictures

 ## Download